 How is Heroin Administered?

 Heroine can be smoked or ingested through the nasal cavity; however, a prominent form of Heroin usage involves its injection through the use of intravenous needles – this method of usage has accounted for a multitude of contracted diseases and infections

 What are the Dangers of Heroin?

 The dangers of Heroin are vast; they can range from psychological devastation to physical damage.
-Consistent Heroin usage results in an advanced tolerance to the drug on the part of the user, requiring them to gradually increase the amount of the drug needed to achieve the desired results – the has accounted for a multitude of Heroin-related death as a resulting from an overdose of the drug.
+Consistent Heroin usage results in an advanced tolerance to the drug on the part of the user, requiring the user gradually increase the dosage to achieve his/her desired results – the has accounted for a multitude of Heroin-related death as a resulting from an overdose of the drug.

 The Possession of Heroin

 A charge expressing the possession of Heroin is defined as the unlawful, illicit, and prohibited ownership of Heroin; however, the nature within which the suspect gained access to the Heroin may also be associated with the investigation.
 Criminal charges expressing the illegal possession of Heroin will vary in nature.
 The specifics associated with the charge will involve the classification of Heroin discovered on the person, the location within which the apprehension took place, the analysis of any or all criminal history belonging to the individual suspect, as well the implicit, intended usage of the Heroin discovered on the individual suspect.

 Drug Trafficking is defined as the illegal sale, production, transport, movement, and distribution of illegal drugs and controlled-substances attained through unlawful means.
 The notion of trafficking within the scope of legality is not specific to activity involving drugs; human trafficking – the illegal and bartering and transport of human beings – is considered to be one of the most egregious violations of human rights.